FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 ### Enabling self-service registrations

 You will want to enable your users to register for accounts using the FusionAuth login page.
-This will let enable FusionAuth to create and register users in one step.
+This will enable FusionAuth to create and register users in one step.

 To enable self-service registrations, select the “Registration” tab from the “Edit Application” page.
 Scroll down to “Self-service registration” and set the toggle to “Enabled”.
 Choose “Basic” as the registration type, and set the login type to “Email”.
 You can also select “Username”, which will allow users to log in using their usernames, but for the purposes of this tutorial, we will use email.